 The contrasts between Soho and Mom’s visions of the past, and their characters’ interactions, illuminate the schism between the cultures of their assumed primary audiences, cultures out of synch.
 It is amazing that Hi Mom is the all-time highest-grossing movie by a woman director but has attracted scant attention in Europe and the US; places that typically celebrate women’s achievements; each is a vital contribution to the pixel-by-pixel correction of the patriarchy’s historical erasure of women’s vision and voice.

 The two versions of an accessible past are distinct, one irredeemable, the other transformative.
 In the past unearthed by Eloise, the scourge of inequality is so rooted that to go deeper only reveals its scale and tenacity.
 New shoots need to grow around it.
 The characters in Last Night’s version of history are either intrinsically corrupt, fated to be cut down, or pure, succeeding in the pernicious shadow of corruption.
 Horror is in the past.
 Eloise needs to wise up, not be a wuss, realize her inherent worth, and move on.
 It is the kind of advice that in the past might have been offered to victims of sexual assault.

-Contrastingly, it transpires, Ling’s mother has provided her material and emotional support in a continuum.
+Contrastingly, it transpires that Ling’s mother has provided her with material and emotional support in a continuum.
 Ling realizes that she has misread her mother’s desires and expectations.
 Success or failure, winning or losing the volleyball tournament — it doesn’t matter.